Site icon Panda Security Mediacenter

 How to Change Your SSID Name

-While it may be easier to keep your network’s default SSID, consider changing it in order to:
+While it may be convenient to keep your network’s default SSID, changing it can help:

 To change your SSID, follow these seven steps: